dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 Cardinality refers to the number of distinct attributes across all subjects or resources.
 It determines how easily data can be cached or distributed in an access control systems.

 * **High:** Many distinct data items, often tied to individual requests or users (e.g., a real-time risk score or geoip information).
-* **Medium:** Moderate number of distinct data items typically shared across sets of subjects or resources (e.g., project IDs or internal department tags).
+* **Medium:** Moderate number of distinct data items typically shared across sets of subjects or resources (e.g., project IDs).
 * **Low:** Few distinct data items.
 For example, environment labels (e.g., "production", "staging"), or business unit identifiers (e.g., "HR", "Finance", "R&D").

 #### Input Data Freshness